 We are committed to making life better for the millions of patients suffering from kidney disease.
-We recognise the importance of stem cell research in understanding the causes of the disease and developing therapies to treat it.
+We recognise how important stem cell research is in understanding the causes of kidney disease and developing therapies to treat it.

-However, in accordance with the Code of Practice for the Use of Stem Cell Lines, we would only fund projects where adult or embryonic stem cell lines are used by bona fide researchers for justified and valuable purposes that reflect the requirements of the UK's regulations.
-Currently only adult stem cell research work is being funded.
+In accordance with the Code of Practice for the Use of Stem Cell Lines, we only consider projects where adult or embryonic stem cell lines are used by bona fide researchers for justified and valuable purposes that comply with the UK's regulations.

 What are stem cells?

 Stem cells are the ‘master’ cells in the human body.
 They can produce an identical copy of themselves when they divide, or change (or differentiate) into other cell types if they receive certain signals or are exposed to certain conditions in the lab or the body.